CJgett/SeeBnB/README.md

 `npm run build`: this command translates the React files into static HTML pages and stores these in the public folder.
 To view these files immediately, simply use the command `npm run serve`.

 If you'd like to run these static files yourself, just update the pathPrefix located in the gatsby-config.js file.
 You'll need to add the path that comes after the domain name.
-For example, if you'd like to serve the files at https://cjgett.github.io/SeeBnB_io/, the pathPrefix will be `/SeeBnB_io`
+For example, if you'd like to serve the files at https://cjgett.github.io/SeeBnB_io/, the pathPrefix should be set to `/SeeBnB_io`, as it is currently in this repository.

 Gatsby provides an [explainer](https://www.gatsbyjs.com/docs/conceptual/overview-of-the-gatsby-build-process/) for more information on the differences between Gatsby build and develop.